To the Devil a Daughter

 To the Devil a Daughter, sometimes stylised as To the Devil... a Daughter, is a 1976 supernatural horror film directed by Peter Sykes and starring Richard Widmark, Christopher Lee, Honor Blackman, Nastassja Kinski, and Denholm Elliott.
-Based on the 1953 novel of the same name by Dennis Wheatley, it follows an American occult researcher in England who attempts to save a young girl preyed upon by a Satanic cult led by a fallen Catholic priest.
+Loosely based on the 1953 novel of the same name by Dennis Wheatley, it follows an American occult researcher in England who attempts to save a teenage girl preyed upon by a Satanic cult led by a fallen Catholic priest.

 An international co-production between the United Kingdom, West Germany, and the United States, the film was produced by Hammer Film Productions and Terra Filmkunst.
 It was originally devised by Hammer as a television episode in a series based on Wheatley's novels, which never materialized.
 Wheatley's book was subsequently adapted as a feature film co-written by Christopher Wicking.
-The film was shot in Bavaria and London in 1975, and features an original musical score by Swiss-American composer Paul Glass.
-It premiered in London in February 1976, and went on to become one of Hammer Studios' most profitable films of the 1970s.
+The film was mostly shot in Bavaria and London in 1975, and features a musical score by the Swiss-American composer Paul Glass.

-This was the penultimate film made by Hammer Films before The Lady Vanishes (1979) ended their run in the 20th century.
-It also was the last film by the studio to feature Christopher Lee until The Resident in 2011.
+The film premiered in London in March 1976 and went on to become one of Hammer's most profitable films of the 1970s.
+Despite this, it has received generally unfavourable reviews, and Wheatley, Widmark, Wicking, and Hammer executive Michael Carreras were unhappy with it.
+It was Hammer's penultimate film before The Lady Vanishes (1979) ended their run in the 20th century, and their last to feature Lee until The Resident (2011).